Miao people: Differences between the Miao and Hmong

+A Qho Xong Miao woman from Xiangxi, Hunan province.

 Despite speaking related languages belonging to the Hmongic language group, the four primary ethnic groups that make up the official Miao minority group have little in common and their languages are mutually unintelligible.
 Even the group closest to the Hmong, the Hmao, speak a language that is as different from Hmong as Italian is to French.
 They diverged significantly as early as a thousand years ago, after which they may have had no relation to each other at all.
 Without their official classification as the Miao minority after 1949, it is unlikely that they would be able to recognize any affinity with each other.
 However none of the four groups have obtained official status as distinct minorities in China.
 Their names are generally unrecognized by the Chinese and are only used as part of the local vernacular language.
 As a result, only a small portion of the modern Miao people initially identified as Hmong.
 Of the nine million Miao (2005), around one-third (3 million) are Hmong.
 Cheung (1996) notes that of the three main texts on Miao culture and history written by Miao people themselves, none were by a Hmong.

 The non-equivalence between the Miao and the Hmong was acknowledged in interactions between Hmong refugees and the Miao.
 When Hmong refugees from France and the US initially made contact with the Miao from China in officially sanctioned visits, they were introduced to the Xong Miao people who were neither Hmong nor spoke the Hmong language.
 An eyewitness recounts several occasions when a Hmong and a Hmao tried to understand each other's languages without success.
 They also met an assortment of Miao people who no longer spoke their native language and only knew Chinese.
 The visiting Hmong were themselves not from China but Southeast Asia.
 Some Hmong went further to seek out "really Hmong" people through unofficial channels with whom they could speak Hmong to.
 However even after successfully finding them, they found that there were dialect variations that differed from the Hmong that they grew up speaking.
 As Hmong refugees discovered the differences between themselves and the Chinese Miao, some non-Hmong Miao people such as the Hmu started referring to themselves as Hmong to express nationalistic sentiments.
 Contributing to this trend is the tendency of professional linguists to use the names of smaller ethnic groups to refer to the broader categories such as Hmong–Mien languages rather than Miao-Yao languages.
-This is due to the outsized influence of groups outside of Asia such as the Hmong and Mien who are able to articulate their cause, thereby affecting some proto-nationalistic movements within the Miao to identify as Hmong despite not actually being Hmong.
+This is due to the significant influence of groups outside of Asia, such as the Hmong and Mien, who are able to articulate their cause.
+This influence encourages movements within the Miao to identify as Hmong, allowing subgroups who do not traditionally identify as Hmong to express solidarity or connect with the international community.